Rail transport in India: Services

 Indian Railways offers various travel classes on its coaches.
-For the purpose of identification in passenger trains, coaches in a train-set are assigned an alpha-numeric code.
+For the purpose of identification in passenger trains, coaches in a train-set are assigned an alphanumeric code.
 The first letter identifies the coach class and the second letter identifies the coach number.
 The berths and seats are numbered by an alphanumeric code with the letter(s) identifying the berth/seat type and numbers identifying the position.
 In standard coaches, the berths and seats are classified as follows: